A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System

 In accordance with our goal, which is to develop a highly simplified yet interpretable model, we work with a forced SDE of Ornstein-Uhlenbeck type to describe glucose evolution, together with an observation model of linear form, subject to additive Gaussian noise.
 The Gaussian structure allows for computational tractability in prediction since probability distributions on the glucose state are described by Gaussians and hence represented by simply a mean and variance.
+With this modeling choice, we approximate the distribution of glucose levels by Gaussian distribution.
+However, this is a limitation of our modeling approach because the distribution of glucose levels resembles Gamma distribution rather than Gaussian distribution.
 Note that the protocols for managing glucose depend on intervals; e.g., a goal may be to keep glucose between 80-150 mg/dl and interval deviation from this goal, e.g., 151-180 mg/dl, induce changes in the insulin dosage.
 This means that decisions are made based on boundaries of glycemic trajectories.
 Nevertheless, because glucose oscillates under continuous feeding, clinicians typically aim to ensure that the glycemic mean does not fall below 60 mg/dl or above 180 mg/dl for any length of time.
-The intervals are then a proxy for this balance of managing the mean and protecting against trajectories diverging too high or low at any time, including between observations.
+The intervals are then a proxy for this balance of managing the mean and protecting against trajectories diverging too high or low at any time, including between observations, \cite{hripcsak2022evaluating}.